 Looking to the future – Health 2.0:

-Did anyone in the world prepare themselves for the unprecedented challenges faced by the current pandemic?
-Can anyone in Canada predict what new diseases, workforce and capacity challenges the country will face in the next decade, let alone next year?
+Did anyone in the world prepare themselves for the unprecedented challenges faced by the COVID-19 pandemic?
+Can anyone in Canada predict what new diseases, workforce, and capacity challenges the country will face in the next decade, let alone next year?

 The strategies announced by each of these countries are unique, each focusing on different aspects of AI policy – ranging from scientific research, talent development, skills and education, public and private sector adoption, data and digital infrastructure.